Before Google, it wasn’t long ago the phone book was the most practical way to find restaurants, service providers, retailers, and more.

 Every business wants to be in the 3-pack, because it’s among the first results potential customers see.
 And it’s a powerful placement that helps drive foot traffic (or website visitors) to your door.

 In a small 2017 study by IgniteVisibility, clickthrough rates for the top ten positions in search results showed an obvious trend — there’s value in being in any of the top 10 positions.
 Notably, those at the top receive the vast majority of clicks.

 We don’t believe this study took into account Google’s 3-pack, but it’s reasonable to assume being in the 3-pack is going to lead to more customers finding your business, more phone calls, and more people visiting your website.

-From a customer’s perspective, Google My Business provides a summary of the address, telephone number, and website for the business.
+From a customer’s perspective, a Google Business Profile provides a summary of the address, telephone number, and website for the business.
 It is also linked to a map, that customers can use to GPS (via Google Maps) the business.

 It’s easy to see how these elements could increase the number of local customers visiting you.

 Lastly, the photographs and reviews on the business profile allow customers to get a glimpse of your business.
 They can read about the experiences other customers have had with your company.

 Your profile is like a personalized handshake from your business to prospective customers.
 Today it is more essential than ever to optimize your appearance in search to stand out from the rest of the results.